GabMar/ApkCategoryChecker/README.md

 Duration_Analysis_Time(milliseconds) | UNIX Time of duration
 Decode_Success | Flag to indicate the success of the decoding (0 success, 1 fail)

-## JSON RESULT FILE ##
+## CSV CONTAINING THE COLLECTION OF .JS FILES ##

-Regardless of the format result file chosen, the script generates a file with .json extension containing the following values
+Regardless of the format result file chosen, the script generates a file with .csv extension containing the following values

 Column | Description
 ----------|------------